 - 1. To present the Treasury Management Interim Report. - 2.
 To agree the basis of the Minimum Revenue Provision calculation for 2024/25 onwards. - 3.
-The Treasury Management and Annual Investment Strategy is prepared as required by the Local Government Act 2003.
+To enable the timely implementation of IRFS16. - 4.
+In order for the Treasury Management and Annual Investment Strategy as prepared is approved as required by the Local Government Act 2003. - 5.
+In order for the Treasury Management and Annual Investment Strategy as prepared is approved as required by the Local Government Act 2003. - 6.
+In order for the Treasury Management Policy Statement to be approved. - 7.
+To allow the Treasury Management and Investment Strategy 2025/26 and Update for 2024/25 to be referred to Full Council on 10th March 2025 for consideration and approval.